 The week before your surgery:

-- Your caregiver may give you steroids and other medicines to use.
-These medicines help prevent infections or swelling.
-Ask your caregiver for more information about these medicines.
+- Your healthcare provider may prescribe steroids and other medicines to prevent swelling or infection.
+Ask your healthcare provider for more information about these medicines.

 The night before your surgery: